persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - click on 'export as model'
       - select 'kriging', analysis parameters are displayed
       - click on 'Finish'
-      - a new item MetaModel_0 appears in the tree view
+      - a new item kirigin appears in the tree view

       .. image:: /developer_manual/validation/metamodel_export_wizard.png
           :align: center